akeneo/pim-helpcenter/content/md/what-is/what-about-measurements.md

 # What is a measurement family?

-A measurement family is used to gather the units concerning the same kind of value for a product measurement, i.e. a weight, a length, a frequency, etc.
+A measurement family is used to gather the units concerning the same product measurement, i.e. a weight, a length, a frequency, etc.

 For example, the `Weight` measurement family allows you to store the weight of products in grams, kilograms, ounces, pounds, etc.